Greater Cape Town Water Fund

 - Long-term financial mechanism will be established for future water security

-With an anticipated launch set for November 2018, the Greater Cape Town Water Fund will be Africa’s second water fund.
+Launched in November 2018, the Greater Cape Town Water Fund is Africa’s second water fund.
 Investment is needed now to expand TNC- South Africa’s staff capacity to facilitate outreach, training, and start-up of additional water funds to meet the growing demand and keep pace with mounting threats to water security in South Africa.

 Water is our most precious resource and of utmost importance for sustaining life, progressing as a City, and stimulating economic development.
 The Greater Cape Town Water Fund comes at a time when the City’s water supply is under severe pressure as a result of the drought.
 I believe the Water Fund is an important mechanism to strengthen the City and its partners’ attempts to ensure a sustainable water supply.
 I welcome the Water Fund initiative.